Luis Sardiñas

-Luis Alexander Sardiñas Avilez (born May 16, 1993) is a Venezuelan professional baseball infielder for the Olmecas de Tabasco of the Mexican League.
+Luis Alexander Sardiñas Avilez (born May 16, 1993) is a Venezuelan professional baseball infielder for the Senadores de Caracas of the Venezuelan Major League.
 Sardiñas signed with the Texas Rangers as an amateur free agent in 2009.
 He made his Major League Baseball (MLB) debut with the Rangers during the 2014 season, and has also played in MLB for the Milwaukee Brewers, Seattle Mariners, San Diego Padres, and Baltimore Orioles.

 Career

 Texas Rangers

 Sardiñas signed with the Texas Rangers as an amateur free agent in 2009.
 He started the 2013 season with the Myrtle Beach Pelicans of the High–A Carolina League and was promoted to the Frisco RoughRiders of the Double–A Texas League during the season.

 Sardiñas was ranked by MLB.com as the 84th best prospect in baseball before the 2013 season.
 He was considered the Rangers second best prospect by MLB.com during the 2013-14 offseason.

 The Rangers promoted Sardiñas to the major leagues on April 19, 2014.
 He made his major league debut the next day.
 He collected his first Major League hit off of Andre Rienzo.